 The Field of Hope is a non-profit organization which supports socially disadvantaged families through programs and faith-based growth.
 We have a heart for people and a desire to see our community and world change for the better.
 We offer a variety of services including counseling, drug prevention, community outreach, and more.

 We have been given a vision by God: to restore the property where the Field of Hope Community Campus sits so that it can be a safe haven for many people.
 This vision is a parallel of how God restores and rejuvenates people.
-The healing and restorative power of Jesus Christ rehabilitates those who are broken, devastated, abandoned, and forgotten.
-Giving them new life, power, significance, importance, and acceptance.
+The healing and restorative power of Jesus Christ rehabilitates those who are broken, devastated, abandoned, and forgotten, giving them new life, power, significance, importance, and acceptance.
 There does not exist a building more appropriate than the old North Gallia High School to demonstrate this.
 Click here to read more about the parallel between this building and our lives.
-Or click here to see the progress that is being made on the building.

 The prevalence and spread of drug abuse is a major concern for our nation, our community, our future, and our children.
 We are aware of the rising number of people that partake in substance abuse and we recognize that it stems from a hurt or need that has not been met.
 We exist to help care for these people and help them to meet their needs without abusing substances.
 We do not want the following statistics to be true any more.

 We have been placed in a position where we can help.
 Our team members and community supporters have a heart for helping those that are riddled with unsurmountable difficulties and face adversity daily.
 We aim to help families reverse the destructive lifestyles that have resulted from drug dependence and other hurts, habits, and hangups.
 Check out our counseling services that intend to do just that.

 The completion of our community center will provide a more significant base of operations.
 This will allow for us to host activities and provide services that require large spaces.